KILTprotocol/docs/docs/sdk/0-core-feature/6_delegations.md

 - Attest
 - Delegate

-The last argument lets you add a parentId.
-This indicates the direct parent node (the owner of which is the one creating the new delegation), just as the rootId indicates the root node.
+The last argument lets you add a `parentId`.
+This indicates the direct parent node (the owner of which is the one creating the new delegation), just as the `rootId` indicates the root node.
 Note that this field will be cleared if the parent is the root node (i.e. if both fields are equal).

 /2.
 Obtain the delegate’s signature over the new DelegationNode’s hash.